seantywork/seantywork/README.md

 ## Insignificant reference

+I'm uploading none-project related materials to [Notion]().

-I occasionally upload to [Medium.com](https://medium.com/@seantywork), but the frequency has dropped somewhat significantly.
+Before that I occasionally uploaded to [Medium.com](https://medium.com/@seantywork), but the frequency has dropped somewhat significantly.

 Added to that, I also have a [Linkedin](https://www.linkedin.com/in/sean-taehoon-yoon/) account, but s**t is hardly given to it.